The Signal Fire

-"The Signal Fire" is a song by American metalcore band Killswitch Engage.
+"The Signal Fire" is a song by the American metalcore band Killswitch Engage.
 The song was released as the third single from the album in August 2019.
 The song features guest vocals from Howard Jones, who was the band's lead vocalist from 2002 to 2012.

 Background

 The song Signal Fire seen the band collaborate with former vocalist Howard Jones.
 Lead singer Jesse Leach touched upon the song stating: “I had an image from Lord of The Rings when they climb to the top of the mountain and light a fire to signal for backup.
 It felt powerful to me.
 At the same time, Howard’s Light The Torch was making new music.
 I thought, ‘‘Light The Torch’ and ‘Signal Fire’ make sense together.’
 It needed to be a call-to-arms, and I wanted to invite him to sing on it.
 We hit it off for the first time, recently.
 Afterwards, we were texting back-and-forth.
 We needed a song with him to show the fans there’s solidarity.
 It’s a perfect ode to our bond as brothers and a nice nod to Light The Torch.